Szymon-Czuszek/RPA-CHALLENGE/README.md

 pip install selenium pandas requests
 ```

+🌐 Install the WebDriver for your browser (this script is configured for Chrome).

 Make sure you have the appropriate WebDriver installed for your browser.
 This script is configured for Chrome; you may need to download the corresponding WebDriver for other browsers.

 ## Usage